swch/strivve-docs-nextjs/src/pages/guides/technical-security/index.md

 All encryption and signing operations use a symmetric shared 256-bit key: the API Session Secret Key.

 ### Decryption
-Response decription follows five steps:
+Response decryption follows five steps:
-1. Parse the API response.body.encryptedBody contains Base64-Encrypted-JSON$Base64-IV${Encryption-Method}.
+1. Parse the API response; body.encryptedBody contains Base64-Encrypted-JSON$Base64-IV${Encryption-Method}.
 At this time only AES-256-GCM is supported as an encryption method.
-1. Decode Base64-Encrypted-JSON-Body to binary
+1. Decode Base64-Encrypted-JSON to binary
 1. Decode Base64-IV to binary
 1. Create an AES-256-GCM cipher using the API Session Secret Key and decoded IV
 1. Decrypt the binary body